Table of Contents

 8. Crossroads – KFC

-Why: Ennio Morricone’s music in a KFC commercial?
+Why: Ennio Morricone’s music in a KFC commercial, one of the best fast food ads ever?
 We’re all in for it.
 The video follows a lonely chick going through the snowy countryside to encounter a turkey in the end.
 WTF you may say.
 But wait for it.
 The chick scares the turkey off and the text reads “Turkey comes and goes.
 But chicken’s here to stay”.

 Did we need such information?
 Probably not.
 Is it a fantastically done creative fast-food ad?
 Absolutely.
 And it’s always great to see brands going cinematic with their ad endeavors.
 The sad part is that the chick becomes what KFC sells.
 But hey, at least the turkey “comes and goes”.